Zeros of partition functions in the NPT-ensemble: Results

 Using above approximations for $b_n$ we studied vdW fluid in terms of the zeros in NPT-ensemble.
 Fig.~\ref{fig:vdW_1} and Fig.~\ref{fig:vdW_2} demonstrate representative examples of the zeros distributions at $\beta>\beta_c$.
 As one can see from Fig.~\ref{fig:vdW_1}, the zeros tend to the limit curve as the number of molecules $N$ increases.
 Thus at subcritical conditions the limit curve intersects the real axis $\lambda$ inducing a phase transition at certain pressure $P_\text{PT}$.
+In Fig.~\ref{fig:image_part} the imaginary part of the zero which satisfies the condition ($\re \lambda_1>\re \lambda_{i>1}$ and $\im \lambda_1>0$) is shown as function of the number of molecules $N$.
+As one can see in the logarithmic coordinates the complex zero $\lambda_1$ almost linearly tends to the real axes.
+Thus, Fig.~\ref{fig:vdW_1} and Fig.~\ref{fig:image_part} result that the complex zeros strongly depends on $N$.

 To analyze the limit curve of vdW zeros in the $\lambda$-plane we applied Szego curve in modified form: